-Usable Range: 3.74 ~ 4.26 V DC at the standard atmospheric pressure (101.32 kPa, 76 cmHg abs.)
+Usable Range: DC 3.80 ~ 4.20 V at the standard atmospheric pressure (101.32 kPa, 76 cmHg abs.)

-- Turn the ignition switch OFF. - ★ If the output voltage is within the usable range, check the ECU for its ground, and power supply (see ECU Power Supply Inspection). - ★If the output voltage is out of the usable range, remove the fuel tank and check the wiring.
-If the output voltage is 4.8 V, the ECU is normal. - ★ If the wiring is good, check the sensor for various vacuum. - ★If the output voltage for various vacuum is normal, check the ECU for its ground, and power supply (see ECU Power Supply Inspection). - Remove the inlet air pressure sensor [A] and disconnect the vacuum hose from the sensor. - ODo not disconnect the sensor connector. - Connect an auxiliary hose [B] to the inlet air pressure sen- - Temporarily install the inlet air pressure sensor. - OConnect a commercially available digital meter [C], vacuum gauge [D], the fork oil level gauge [E] and the harness adapter to the inlet air pressure sensor.
+- Turn the ignition switch OFF. - ★ If the output voltage is within the usable range, check the ECU for its ground, and power supply (see ECU Power Supply Inspection). - ★ If the ground and power supply are good, replace the ECU (see ECU Removal/Installation). - ★ If the output voltage is out of the usable range, check the wiring. - ★ If the wiring is good, check the sensor for various vacuum. - Remove the inlet air pressure sensor [A] and disconnect the vacuum hose from the sensor. - Connect an auxiliary hose [B] to the inlet air pressure sensor. - Temporarily install the inlet air pressure sensor. - OConnect a digital meter [C], vacuum gauge [D], the fork oil level gauge [E] and the harness adapter to the inlet air pressure sensor.